evgenyneu/evgenii.com/blog/_posts/2016-03-30-creating-pdf-from-latex-in-sublime-text-3.md

 If the output of the command is different, put it in the build file instead of `/Library/TeX/texbin/pdflatex`.

-6) Save the build ssytem file with *Command-S* and name it `LaTeX.sublime-build`.
+6) Save the build system file with *Command-S* and name it `LaTeX.sublime-build`.
 The file will be saved to

 ```
 /Users/YOUR_USER_NAME/Library/Application Support/Sublime Text 3/Packages/User/LaTeX.sublime-build